 Our policies and procedures are applied to to all GCAL employees, including any of those connected with our subsidiaries or associated companies.
 We also have policies and procedures in place that apply to individuals or corporate entity(s) associated with GCAL or those who perform services in relation to or on behalf of GCAL including, but not limited to, directors, agency employees, contractors, consultants, agents, suppliers and sponsors (“associated parties”).
 All employees and associated parties are expected to comply with our relevant Anti Bribery policies and procedures.

-ensure we comply with applicable laws and regulations in the UK and any other country within which the GCAL is carrying out business
+Policies and procedures in place to ensure we comply with applicable laws and regulations in the UK and any other country within which the GCAL is carrying out business

-ensure an effective reporting regime and framework is in place with regard to suspected breaches of applicable laws and also to ensure all requirements of our policies are properly communicated to all employees and associated parties
+Ensure an effective reporting regime and framework is in place with regard to suspected breaches of applicable laws and also to ensure all requirements of our policies are properly communicated to all employees and associated parties

-ensure all employees and associated parties understand the risks associated with bribery and are provided with suitable guidance on how to recognise, prevent and report any suspected breaches of applicable policies and laws
+Ensure all employees and associated parties understand the risks associated with bribery and are provided with suitable guidance on how to recognise, prevent and report any suspected breaches of applicable policies and laws

 Criminal Finances Act 2017